SCARLETT CRAWFORD.

 • Contact

-Scarlett Crawford, (She/Her b.1982, UK)
+Scarlett Crawford (she/her, b.1982, UK)

 Residencies

-Artist in Residence at the London Print Studios, 2019 - 2020
+2019/20 Artist in Residence at the London Print Studios

-Exploring the impact of the introduction of the UK Race Relations Acts 1968
+2017/19 Artist in Residence at the UK Houses of Parliament: Exploring the impact of the introduction of the UK Race Relations Acts 1968

 Awards

-a-n Artist Bursary 2019
+2019 a-n Bursary

 Exhibitions